Frühlingsarbeit im Garten

 Spring invites us to see the garden not as a project, but as a relationship.

-Steinkraft stands for exactly this approach:
+Steinkraft stands precisely for this approach:

-Not to dominate, but to accompany .
+Not dominate, but accompany.

-It begins with the soil – and with the decision to give it the attention it deserves in the spring.
+It begins with the soil – and with the decision to give it the attention it deserves in spring.

-1. Observe the ground before acting.
+1. Observe the soil before acting

 Before applying anything, a quick soil test with your hands is worthwhile:

-• Does the soil crumble or does it smear?
+• Does the earth crumble or smear?

 • Does it smell fresh or rather musty?

-These simple observations show whether the soil needs more air , structure , or stabilization .
+These simple observations show whether the soil needs more air, structure, or stabilization.

-Spring is not about upheaval, but about opening up.
+In spring, it's not about upheaval, but about opening up.

 3. Incorporate zeolite as a mineral base